-On Wednesday evening June 26, 19:00-20:00 intern Daniella organized a brainstorm about sustainable and affordable mobility for asylum seekers, status holders and local residents in Oog en Al and surroundings, in A Beautiful Mess, in collaboration with De Voorkamer in Lombok.
+On Wednesday evening, June 26, 2024, from 7:00 PM to 8:00 PM, Daniella Mires organized a brainstorm about sustainable and affordable mobility for asylum seekers, status holders and local residents in Oog en Al and surroundings, in A Beautiful Mess, in collaboration with De Voorkamer in Lombok.
 The program consisted of group discussions, completing the online survey, and presentation of the advisory report "Tackling mobility poverty in Utrecht."
-At the end we made agreements for follow-up steps.
-Read the report here.
+At the end, we made agreements for follow-up steps.
+Read the report of the brainstorm here.

 In 2022, we spoke to dozens of Utrecht residents about sustainable and affordable mobility.
 This small-scale survey showed that not everyone can make sufficient use of the existing range of sustainable transport (walking, cycling, (electric) shared bicycle or car, bus, tram, train).